appliedepi/intro_course/README.md

 4. Begin the first exercise
     </summary>

-The course exercises will appear *within your RStudio*.
+Now, the course exercises will appear *within your RStudio*.
 Each course module has a corresponding exercise, which can be accessed through the “Tutorials” pane in RStudio (upper-left).
 The gif below introduces you to the exercise environment (you do not need to follow the steps shown